tspeed90/memory-game/README.md

 ```

 #### Getting an API key

 Apply for an API key from [Pixabay](https://pixabay.com/api/docs/).
 In the root directory, create a file called '.env' and type API_KEY= followed by your api key.
 Example:

 ```
 API_KEY=1234567890
 ```

-#### Starting the server
+#### Available Scripts

 ```
-$ npm start
+$ npm start        # fires up server
+$ npm run dev      # runs gulp with watchify and server simultaneously
+$ npm test
+$ heroku-postbuild # runs gulp (no watchify) for heroku
 ```

-You may now click the link in the terminal to open the page in the browser, or navigate to localhost:8080.
+Once you've started the server, you may now click the link in the terminal, or navigate to localhost:8080